arvigeus/AZ-204/Learning Path/Blob Storage.md

 Each rule definition includes a filter set and an action set.
 The filter set limits rule actions to a certain set of objects within a container or objects names.
 The action set applies the tier or delete actions to the filtered set of objects.

-The following sample rule filters the account to run the actions on objects that exist inside `container1` and start with `foo`.
+The following sample rule filters the account to run the actions on objects that exist inside `sample-container` and start with `blob1`.

 - Tier blob to cool tier 30 days after last modification
 - Tier blob to archive tier 90 days after last modification